-- Two people to complete task together one to foot stepladder and pass bulbs etc. - Alert other staff and restrict access to the area whilst task is completed - Stepladders provided and maintained in good order - Power should be switched off when completing task - Always use same size light bulb (wattage) - Never touch the metal casing - Stand back before switching light switch back on in case bulb blows - Once power is restored, if lights blow or do not work seek professional advice from a competent person - If bulbs shatters or breaks, ensure it is cleaned up immediately - Staff trained in health and safety and safe working practice - Staff training reviewed on an ongoing basis
+- Two people to complete task together one to foot stepladder and pass bulbs etc. - Alert other staff and restrict access to the area whilst task is completed - Stepladders provided and maintained in good order - Power should be switched off when completing task - Always use same size light bulb (wattage) - · Never touch the metal casing - Stand back before switching light switch back on in case bulb blows - Once power is restored, if lights blow or do not work seek professional advice from a competent person - If bulbs shatters or breaks, ensure it is cleaned up immediately - Staff trained in health and safety and safe working practice - Staff training reviewed on an ongoing basis ssment for this activity? ren, visitors and carers

 When does this risk assessment need to be reviewed?
-Annually, or when premises/equipment relevant to the task is changed Details of reviews or amendments Date of review/amendment Carried out by October 2021 Caroline Belchem July 2022 Caroline Belchem July 2023 Caroline Belchem July 2024 Caroline Belchem
+Annually, or when premises/equipment relevant to the task is changed Details of reviews or amendments Date of review/amendment October 2021 Caroline Belchem July 2022 Caroline Belchem